In March 1808, the old master Joseph Haydn

 at the Hundsturm Cemetery

-(today’s Haydn Park, 12, Gaudenzdorfer Gürtel).
-Nowadays only a memorial plaque with the – translated – inscription "I will not die completely
+Haydn Park in 1012 Vienna, Gaudenzdorfer Gürtel).
+Nowadays only a memorial plaque with the (translated) inscription "I will not die completely

 " can be found here.

-Followers of the science of phrenology which was then in fashion (they purport to be able to deduce intellectual abilities from the form of the skull) stole Haydn’s skull.
-After changing owners several times – a crime case of the first order – the skull reached the Mountain Church
+Followers of the science of phrenology which was then in fashion stole Haydn’s skull.
+After changing owners several times the skull was finally retreived and reached the Bergkirche (Church of Joseph Haydn)

-where the rest of Haydn’s remains have rested since 1820
+, where Haydn’s remains have rested since 1820.